 Chi et al. (1981) looked at the same idea of expertise, but with those in the field of physics.
 For their categories of participants, they used PhD students in the physics department (experts) and undergraduates who had only completed one semester of a physics course (novices).
 They were given 24 problems to group together by the how the solution to the problem was to be found.
 All participants were interviewed after they separated the problems to their respective categories to see how they reasoned why that problem fits with the category they chose.
 They determined that the experts sorted by the laws of physics, and the novices sorted by surface structures.
 Theses surface structures refer to objects, terms, or configurations of the problem presented.

-In the second part of the study the experts and novices were presented a new set of 20 physic problems.
+In the second part of the study, the experts and novices were presented a new set of 20 physic problems.
 This part of the study also included an intermediate participant who was a fourth-year physics major.
 These problems were created to include both physic laws and surface features combined to see how the participants would categorize them.
-The results were replicated from the previous study by the expert and the novice participant.
+The results were replicated from the previous study by the expert and the novice participants.
 Yet, the intermediate participant reasoned both by using the laws of physics and surface structures, showing that they had applied the laws, but not yet left the surface structure.
 These studies by Chase and Simon and Chi et al., demonstrate that expertise is perceptually learned through practice and understanding.
 They both demonstrate ideas of chunking (working memory) and previous knowledge (intelligence) that can lead to expertise.

 Interplay between these systems

 With these three constructs combined, WM, gF, and expertise, they could help shape how we understand stimuli storage in our short term or long-term memory.
 They each play an important part in how we view the world around us and evaluate everyday situations.
-WM is said to be linked to gF by both constructs sharing a need from your secondary memory (Unsworth and Engle, 2006).
 Shelton et al. (2010) found in their study that WM was a predictor for gF.
 The authors did so by looking at multiple WM and gF tests and seeing how they correlated with processing speed, primary and secondary memory, WM and gF.
-They used the digit symbol and symbol search subtests from the WAIS-III for processing speed.
-The primary memory N-back for primary memory.
-The Story Recall, Verbal Paired Associates I, Family Pictures I from the WMS-III for secondary memory.
-The automated OSPAN, listening span, and working memory N-back for working memory.
-Finally, the AMP, and the block design and matrix reasoning from the WAIS-III, for gF.
 After running a SEM model from the scores of all these tests, they found that processing speed, primary and secondary memory, and working memory all correlated with gF.
 They looked further into their SEM model to look at how much variance those constructs were explained by gF, and the authors found that WM had a unique variance when it came to predicting gF that none of the other constructs had.
 This supports that WM is primary component of gF.

-Fukuda, Voegl, Mayr, and Awh (2010) argue that the link between WM and gF is also a way to understand any basic understanding of overall general intelligence (g).